How Quick Are You to Take Offense? 10 Powerful Remedies

 As often as not, when you react strongly to what others might regard as a relatively minor affront, it’s because it’s unconsciously reminding you of a yet-unresolved disturbing, or even traumatic event you experienced when you were much younger.
-So, as disproportionate as others may regard your reaction, surprised or alarmed at how short your fuse seems to be, it won’t at all feel that way to you because your presumed exaggerated reaction tapped into what from your past remains substantially charged for you.
+So, as disproportionate as others may regard your reaction, surprised or alarmed at how short your fuse is, it won’t at all feel that way to you.
+For your (presumed) exaggerated reaction tapped into what from your past remains charged for you.
 After all, that’s what “magnified” your response.

 In a sense, you (and virtually everyone else) are “primed” to take things personally.
 For as a child, you could only understand things outside yourself by relating them (however arbitrarily) back to yourself.
 As an adult, you definitely know better, but the impulsive child that continues to resonate inside you may prevent you from more objectively evaluating the current circumstance—which, if you could accurately identify, would prompt you to hold your (self-vindicating) fire.

 Of course, when you do “let go,” you typically only make the troubling interpersonal situation that much worse.
 And such an urgently felt effort at retaliation is rarely adaptive (if, in fact, it ever was).
 Still, it’s primal, instinctive, and pretty much universal.
 When your ego feels threatened, you can’t help but self-protectively fight back, or put all your energy into mounting the best, most “rational” defense you’re capable of.